nvictus/Gillespie/ReadMe.txt

-Extract and add the current folder to the matlab search path.
+Extract and add the destination folder to the matlab search path.
 Do not add the +SSA folder to the path!
 That will obscure the package name.

 Either use: addpath(<path to dir>);